Midhun-u/ai-note-taking-app/README.md

 5. Users can switch between light and dark themes for a personalized interface experience.

+6. Users can search notes

+7. Implemented Pagination and Debouncing for improving performance

 ## Technologies

 - Frontend : Next js , Tailwind css , Shadcn , Zod(For validation) , Clerk (For authentication), Lucide React(For icons) , React toastify (For toast messages) , Axios (For API calls)